Interligence

 Requirement Gatherings

-To ensure the product addressed the pain points, we started by translating user research into actionable product requirements where we uncovered recurring frustrations around SAT Math preparation.
+To ensure the product addressed the pain points, we started by translating user research into actionable product requirements where we uncovered recurring frustrations around SAT Math preparation, which we identified as follows:

 Persona